qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/overview-of-datasets.md

 displayed_sidebar: getting-started
 ---

-There are two types of Datasets in Qrvey. **Managed Datasets**, store data inside Qrvey’s data repository, a high-performance, scalable, serverless OpenSearch cluster.
+A Qrvey Dataset is a collection of structured data used to create dashboards and visualizations within the platform.
+There are two types of Datasets. **Managed Datasets** store data inside Qrvey’s data repository, a high-performance, scalable, serverless OpenSearch cluster.
 Alternatively, **Live Connect Datasets** provide data access directly from its source, enabling real-time queries without the need to load data.

 ## Create a Dataset
 1. Navigate to the **Data** Module and make sure you are in the **Datasets** tab.